timvink/mkdocs-print-site-plugin/tests/fixtures/projects/basic/docs/a.md

 ## Anchor links

 The toc extension is used by MkDocs to generate an ID for every header in your Markdown documents.
 You can use that ID to link to a section within a target document by using an anchor link.
 The generated HTML will correctly transform the path portion of the link, and leave the anchor portion intact.

+## Ignore paragraph

+This paragraph is ignored, this unique code should not be found: V5lI1bUdnUI9 {: .print-site-plugin-ignore }